The story of Sex On Fire and how Kings of Leon's feelings about it have changed...

 READ MORE:

-When it comes to achieving more bucket list moments, the band added that there were "always new" things to achieve, but creating a legacy is up there.
+Despite the band's Sex on Fire streaming milestone, when it comes to achieving more bucket list moments, they believe there are "always new" things to achieve, but creating a legacy is key.

 "There's always new boxes," said Jared.
 "I mean, I think that we all probably have lofty goals, but without ignoring the fact that we've hit a lot of awesome milestones, I think that respect is a big one and creating a legacy.